 In 1965, the District received proceeds from the sale of bonds from Indio Terrace Assessment District No. 2.
-Under the covenants of this assessment district, as parcels within Indio Terrace are developed and connected to the District's system, the Valley Sanitary District is required to allow credits toward connection fees that are paid by the individual developers.
-As of June 30, 2019 and 2018, the total amount of unused credits were both in the amount of \$41,595.
+Under the covenants of this assessment district, as parcels within Indio Terrace are developed and connected to the District's system, the Valley Sanitary District is required to give credits toward connection fees that are paid by the individual developers.
+As of June 30, 2020 and 2019, the total amount of unused credits were both in the amount of \$41,595.
 Estimated future revenue from connection fees based upon the current fee in effect is approximately \$162,000.
-Since no development occurred in the Indio Terrace Assessment District during the year, no connection fee income was reduced by these credits for both years ended June 30, 2019 and 2018.
+Since no development occurred in the Indio Terrace Assessment District during the year, no connection fee income was reduced by these credits for both years ended June 30, 2020 and 2019.